hashicorp/terraform-provider-aws/website/docs/r/pinpoint_sms_channel.markdown

 ## Import

-To import the Pinpoint SMS Channel, use the `application_id`.
+Import the Pinpoint SMS Channel using the `application_id`.
 For example:

 ```
 $ terraform import aws_pinpoint_sms_channel.sms application-id